-Recent approaches to performing distributed aberration correction involve the so-called "sound-speed-aware" beamformer, where a local sound speed estimate of the imaged medium is obtained, followed by beamforming with time delays calculated using the sound speed estimate to better focus the image throughout the medium \cite{Jaeger2015Full}.
-Early pulse-echo local sound speed estimators that could be used for typical medical ultrasound applications were based on solving tomographic inversion problems \cite{Jaeger2015Computed, Sanabria2018Spatial, Stahli2020Improved, Rau2021Speed} or estimating the depthwise global (cumulative) sound speed and performing Dix inversion to compute the local sound speed per depth \cite{Jakovljevic2018Local, Ali2022Local}.
-Although these early methods produced novel estimation results for the traditionally challenging pulse-echo imaging configuration, the estimates often had limited resolution and accuracy, especially when performing \textit{in vivo} imaging.
-Nevertheless, from these estimates of the local sound speed, image reconstruction can be used to improve the image focus, often through delay-and-sum (DAS) beamforming but with assumed straight-ray or bent-ray (refracted) propagation paths to compute time delays \cite{Ali2018Distributed, Beuret2020Refraction}.
-Although these methods could be memory- or time-consuming when computing propagation paths at high resolutions, even with not completely accurate local sound speed maps \cite{Ali2022Distributed, Ali2023Iterative}, the image quality could have a visible improvement.
+Recent state-of-the-art approaches for distributed aberration correction involve the so-called "sound-speed-aware" beamformer, where a local sound speed estimate of the imaged medium is obtained, followed by beamforming with time delays calculated using the sound speed estimate to better focus the image throughout the medium \cite{Jaeger2015Full}.
+Early pulse-echo local sound speed estimators that could be used for typical medical ultrasound applications were based on solving tomographic inverse problems \cite{Jaeger2015Computed, Sanabria2018Spatial, Stahli2020Improved, Rau2021Speed} or estimating the depthwise global (cumulative) sound speed and performing Dix inversion to compute the local sound speed per depth \cite{Jakovljevic2018Local, Ali2022Local}.
+These early methods produced novel sound speed estimation results for the traditionally challenging pulse-echo imaging configuration and greatly advanced knowledge of local sound speed estimation in pulse-echo ultrasound, but the estimates often were limited in resolution and accuracy, especially \textit{in vivo}.
+Nevertheless, from these estimates of the local sound speed, image reconstruction can be performed to improve the image focus, often through delay-and-sum (DAS) beamforming but with assumed straight-ray or bent-ray (refracted) propagation paths to compute time delays \cite{Wang2013Transcranial,Ali2018Distributed, Beuret2020Refraction}.
+Although these methods could be memory- or time-consuming when computing propagation paths at high resolutions, they often lead to significant improvements in visual quality, even with inaccuracies in the computed local sound speed maps \cite{Ali2022Distributed, Ali2023Iterative}.